 In Fargo’s comprehensive plan there is a goal of 9 people per acre, this is the density we currently have in our popular mature existing neighborhoods like Hawthorne, Clara Barton, Horace Mann and others.

-Planning Director Jim Gilmour recently informed us Fargo’s projected population growth by 2040 is 259,950 people.
+Planning Director Jim Gilmour recently informed us the that Fargo’s growth by 2040 is 154,170 and metro’s growth is projected population growth by 2040 is 259,950 people.

-When we do the math, we find we currently have enough land to accommodate that population estimate and more if we achieve our 9 people per acre density goal.
+When we do the math, we find we currently have enough land to accommodate our population estimate and more if we achieve our 9 people per acre density goal.

 Conversely, if we continue to grow at 3.6 people per acre, we would need to more than double our current footprint of 48 sections.